A NSW Government website - NSW Marine Estate

 Lord Howe Island Marine Park

 Lord Howe Island Marine Park has many unique values, issues and management arrangements.
-A management plan for this marine park will be developed after management planning for the five NSW mainland marine parks has been progressed.

 More information